open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 > NOTE: There must be a `map.MapConfigProvider` present that knows how to construct the map with the given id (see below).

+The component itself uses the map registry service to create the map using the provided `mapId`.

 ### Configuring the map

-Register a service implementing `map.MapConfigProvider` to configure the contents of your map(s).
+Register a service providing `map.MapConfigProvider` to configure the contents of a map.
 Such a provider is typically located in an app.

 ```js
 // YOUR-APP/build.config.mjs